Articles

 Baker woman smiling and texting with her phone surrounded by fresh baked cupcakes

 It's 6am.
-You're halfway through mixing dough and your phone buzzes.
+Halfway through mixing dough, the phone buzzes.
 "Can we add four sourdoughs to today's order?"
 Then another message: "Actually, drop the croissants to twelve instead of twenty."

-You've already started baking.
-Do you absorb the cost of the extra croissants?
+What happens next?
+Absorb the cost of the extra croissants?
 Bake four more sourdoughs and hope they're ready in time?
-Try to work out whether you saw the WhatsApp before or after you started the batch?
+Try to work out whether the WhatsApp came in before or after the batch started?

 Every wholesale bakery with more than a handful of customers has lived this.
 And there's essentially nothing written about it anywhere online, because it's one of those problems people just accept as part of the job.